Mature Masculine

 Inauthenticity: Creates for approval rather than truth.

-Trend-chasing: Follows what sells not what's real.
+Trend-chasing: Follows what sells, not what's real.

 External validation: Measures worth by recognition.

-Soul-selling: Abandons true vision for success.
+Soul-selling: Abandons vision for success.

 The Applause That Empties